-Some web apps you might be using to help manage your workflows require constant attention – reporting, updating, or having to contact other colleagues to get them to complete their section of the workflow.
+Some workflow apps you might be using to help manage your processes require constant attention – reporting, updating, or having to contact other colleagues to get them to complete their section of the workflow.

 These are interruptions, and according to Professor Gloria Marks from the University of California, with each interruption, there is an average of 23 minutes and 15 seconds wasted to get back to the task.